Richard-Sti/GSHE_public/README.md

 ## TODO:

 ### Symbolic solution
-- [ ] Make the ray parameter x^0
+- [ ] Clean up how the symbolic expressions are loaded in.
-- [ ] Test Kerr-Schild coordinate system

 ### Target hitting
-- [ ] Add HealPix solver for the initial conditions
+- [ ] Finds a good optimiser.
-- [ ] For the best fit integrate until max radius to get t

 ### Documentation & Debugging
-- [ ] Document the extrapolation stuff.
+- [ ] Go through the code and correct missing documentation
 - [ ] Generalise the solver from the integrator, make it possible to switch the solvers (i.e. RK45 -> sympleptic, ...)

 ### Integration